Scripture Reference: 1 Kings 18

 “No, King Ahab,” said Elijah.
 “You caused the drought.
 It was because you stopped worshipping the Lord.
 The Lord knows that you and your wife, Jezebel, worship false gods.
 You make idols and bow down before them.
 You think that there are other gods named Baal and Asherah.
 You even believe the men who say that they are prophets of these false gods.
 But you are wrong!

 There is only one powerful God.
 He is the Lord God!
 He is the only real and powerful God.
 All of the others are just made up.
 Gather all of the people and all of the prophets of Baal and Asherah together at Mount Carmel.
 We will have a contest to see whose god is real!”

 King Ahab did as Elijah said.
 People from all over Israel came to watch the contest.
 It didn’t really seem like a fair contest.
 Elijah was the only prophet of God there.
 There were 450 prophets of the false god, Baal, and also 400 prophets of the false god, Asherah.

 Elijah spoke to all of the people, “Everyone needs to make a decision today.
-If Baal is real then you need to worship him.
-If the Lord God is real, then you need to worship Him!”
+If Baal is real and powerful then you need to worship him.
+If the Lord God is real and powerful, then you need to worship Him!”

 The prophets of Baal agreed to the contest.
 They made their altar and then they prayed and cried out to Baal.
 But nothing happened to the sacrifice on the altar.
 They cried even louder and harder.
 But still there was no answer.